 Securing your website is like trying to keep squirrels out of your birdfeeder; there are always going to be squirrels, you just have to make your feeder harder to reach than the others.
 Throughout this article, we’ve learned about many different ways that your site can be at risk of being hacked and how to harden it against them.

 Of course security is a topic which can hardly be covered comprehensively in a single post, but hopefully, you learned a thing or two that you didn’t know before.
+Once you’ve covered the fundamentals, you might want to tackle penetration testing for WordPress.

 What do you do to keep your site secure?
 Have any tips which you think everyone should know about WordPress security?
 Sound off in the comments below.